Trump beefs up travel ban on Iran, advises against travel to Italy, S. Korea in press conference

-President Trump on Saturday announced the first death from coronavirus on U.S. soil — a woman in Washington state — and that he will beef up his travel ban on Iran and urge Americans not to go to hard-hit parts of South Korea and Italy.
+Federal and state officials announced the first coronavirus-related death on U.S. soil Saturday as President Trump said he will tighten his travel ban on Iran and warn Americans not to go to parts of South Korea and Italy.

-Mr. Trump previously forbade visitors from Iran, but he is now barring any foreign national who visited the Islamic Republic within the last 14 days.
+The Washington state patient who died overnight was a man in his 50s — Mr. Trump had said it was a woman — who had an underlying medical condition and had not traveled to a place afflicted by the virus before getting infected, according to state officials.

-Mr. Trump said he looking at restrictions along the southern border, too, even though Mexico has only seen a handful of cases.
+He died north of Seattle at Evergreen Health Medical Center in Kirkland, Washington.

-While other patients have recovered, officials said four remain quite ill and the nation’s ordeal is far from over.
+CDC officials said while they’re concerned about the cluster of cases in Washington State and other parts of the West Coast, the situation is limited and Americans should take basic precautions instead of panicking.

-Mr. Trump addressed the nation one day after West Coast states announced a cluster of infections without any known link to travel from hard-hit areas, meaning the Americans were infected in the community.
+“While there is some spread in some communities, there is not national spread of COVID-19,” said Nancy Messonnier, a top CDC official.

-Mr. Trump said the U.S. government is prepared for anything as the outbreak progresses.
+Speaking at the White House, Mr. Trump said the U.S. government is prepared for anything as the outbreak progresses.
 It is ordering protective gear, pursuing a vaccine and placing its best experts on the job.

 “They’re working round the clock,” Mr. Trump said.